16 Activities for Boys

 5. Camping

 It’s rare to meet a boy who doesn’t like camping.
-At first, your little man will be captured by the pure romance of sleeping under the stars and having a campfire.
-Later he’ll appreciate that a tent lets you get away from it all and allows you to explore some of the most beautiful and untouched areas around.
-Camping blends well with other adventures, such as backpacking, hiking, fishing, and rock climbing.
-You can find helpful hints at The Great American Campout, sponsored by the National Wildlife Federation.
+At first, your little man will be captivated by the pure romance of sleeping under the stars and roasting marshmallows over a campfire.
+Later, he’ll appreciate that a tent lets you get away from it all and allows you to explore some of the most beautiful and untouched natural areas anywhere in the world.

 If you like the outdoors but don’t like roughing it, consider a camper or RV.
 You can also rent rustic cabins that will give you the adventure of camping without some of the dangers and inconveniences.